Silhouette portraits are a great way to make a portrait more dramatic and interesting. Learn the secrets to capturing silhouettes.

 Using the base ISO will allow you to capture a high-quality image with the least amount of grain.

-Lastly, you’ll want to use fast shutter speeds for two reasons:
+Lastly, you’ll want to use fast shutter speeds for the following two reasons:

 - Fast shutter speeds will allow less light into the camera which also means it will most likely be underexposed.